software-tools-books/js4ds/react.md

 - Body contains a `div` with an ID to make it findable
   - React will replace this entire `div`
 - Script
-  - Create an `h1` with the text "Hello, world"
+  - Create an `h1` with the text "Hello, React"
   - Find the element whose ID is "app"
   - Insert the former into the latter
 - Notes